My goal was to have at least one name

 wherever she went so that people could see and

 touch the medal for themselves.
-Linda is the
+That same year

 Ottawa Sports Hall of Fame and the Canadian